Agenda 2024

 Join the CFGA for a night dedicated to the marketing and exporting of hay products.
 The Hay Exporter and Marketer Social is your opportunity to connect with key people with industry knowledge, learn about hay marketing and exports and discuss the opportunities and challenges in the hay marketing sphere.

-*All times are Eastern Standard Time.
 Agenda subject to change.
+All times are Eastern Standard Time.

 Post-Conference Tour: Forage Focus (RSVP at registration)